Optical disc packaging: Strengths

-The CD jewel case has a tight and firm grip of the CD because of the tray's "teeth" or "lock".
-Because of this, even if the CD jewel case is turned upside-down, left, or right, the CD is held in place.
-Flimsier cases may cause the CD to become loose, or even fall out.
-Also, since the jewel case is made of plastic, it is sturdier compared to cardboard, paper, or foams.
-When pressure is applied to the CD jewel case, the case will break first before the CD.
-If the case is made of thin cardboard, there is a greater chance that the CD would break or get damaged because the weight is directed onto it.
+The CD jewel case has a tight grip on the CD because of the tray's "teeth" or "lock".
+Because of this, even if the CD jewel case is turned upside down, left, or right, the CD is held in place.
+Flimsier cases may let the CD become loose or even fall out.
+Also, since the jewel case is made of plastic, it is sturdier than cardboard, paper, or foams.
+When pressure is applied to the CD jewel case, the case will break before the CD.
+If the case is made of thin cardboard, there is a greater chance that the CD would break or get damaged, because the weight is directed onto it.

-The type of material of the CD jewel case allows storage of CDs for decades without ruining the CDs.
-The same is not as true with other cases, since paper can stick to the CDs due to air, humidity, and other factors.
+The material of the CD jewel case allows storage of CDs for decades without ruining the CDs.
+The same is less true of other cases, since paper can stick to the CDs due to air, humidity, and other factors.
 The CD jewel case may also be preferred because it offers orderliness on a shelf.
-Since the CD jewel case has existed for decades, there are many CD shelves, racks, and other products in the market that are made for CD jewel cases.
+Since the CD jewel case has existed for decades, there are many CD shelves, racks, and other products on the market that are made for CD jewel cases.

 The CD jewel case is designed to carry a booklet, as well as to have panel inserts.
 These may be used to display album artwork, lyrics, photos, thank-yous, messages, biography, etc.

-Because the CD jewel case is the standard, most commonly used CD case, it is much cheaper.
+Because the CD jewel case is the standard and most commonly used CD case, it is much cheaper.
 The price of the CD jewel case usually ranges from $0.75 to $0.95.
 That is a few cents cheaper than digipaks and other CD wallets.
 However, if large quantities of cases are needed, the price difference may be hundreds or thousands of US dollars.

 Weaknesses

 There are a number of shortcomings with the jewel case.
 The case is hinged on two brittle plastic arms, which often break if the case receives shock or stress due to being dropped.
 The teeth of the hub holding the disc are also prone to failure by snapping.
-There is a problem with the tabs ("half-moons") which hold the liner notes in place; sometimes, especially with larger booklets, the tabs grip the booklet too tightly, leading to tearing.
+There is a problem with the tabs ("half-moons") that hold the liner notes in place; sometimes, especially with larger booklets, the tabs grip the booklet too tightly, leading to tearing.
 When replacing the booklet, it can get snagged and crumple or rip.
-As noted above, some CD releases have only two tabs, which allows the booklet to be more easily removed and replaced (with the disadvantage of the booklet sometimes falling out if held the wrong way).
-Replacement jewel cases can be purchased, to replace those that have broken plastic arms or hub teeth.
+As noted above, some CD releases have only two tabs, which allows the booklet to be more easily removed and replaced, with the disadvantage of the booklet sometimes falling out if held incorrectly.
+Replacement jewel cases can be purchased to replace those that have broken plastic arms or hub teeth.